Keck-DataReductionPipelines/KPF-Pipeline/docs/source/develop/start.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 <add general statements about how CI works>

 The KPF DRP uses `pytest <https://docs.pytest.org/>`_ for CI.
-Tests are automatically run using Jenkins and can also be run manually from within docker with commands like: ``> pytest -x --cov=kpfpipe --cov=modules --pyargs tests/regression/test_tools.py`` (see the makefile for examples of performance and validation tests).
+Tests are automatically run using Jenkins and can also be run manually from within Docker with commands like: ``> pytest -x --cov=kpfpipe --cov=modules --pyargs tests/regression/test_tools.py`` (see the makefile for examples of performance and validation tests).

 Developing Quality Control (QC) Metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^